 The continuous 16-week public commenting period with NQF member support closed on August 25, 2020.
-Following the Committee's evaluation of the measures under consideration, NQF received nine comments from four member organizations and individuals pertaining to the draft report and to the measures under consideration.
-All comments for each measure under consideration have been summarized in Appendix A.
+Following the Committee's evaluation of the measures under review, NQF received nine comments from four member organizations and individuals pertaining to the draft report and to the measures under review.
+All comments for each measure under review have been summarized in Appendix A.

-Throughout the 16-week continuous public commenting period, NQF members had the opportunity to express their support ('support' or 'do not support') for each measure submitted for endorsement consideration to inform the Committee's recommendations.
-Three NQF members provided their expression of support.
+Throughout the 16-week continuous public commenting period, NQF members had the opportunity to express their support (either support or do not support) for each measure submitted for endorsement consideration to inform the Committee's recommendations.
+Three NQF members provided their expression of support - one member provided do not support for measure #0369; and two members provided support for measure #2977 and #2978, respectively.